Max-infinitely divisible models and inference for spatial extremes: Modeling

-Using a finite exponent measure $\Lambda=cH$ parametrized by an arbitrary probability distribution $H$ on $E$ and a constant $c>0$, the max-id vector $Z$ in \eqref{eq:constructmaxid} has joint distribution $G_{c,H}(z)=\exp[-c\{1-H(z)\}]$ when $z\in E^C$.
-From the construction \eqref{eq:constructmaxid}, $Z$ can be interpreted as the componentwise maximum over a finite number $N$ of independent events, where $N$ follows the Poisson distribution with mean $c$.
-To simulate the max-id vector $Z$, we first sample $N$, then conditionally generate $X_1,\ldots,X_N$ independently from $H$, and set $Z=\max(X_1,\ldots,X_N,\ell)$.
-As $\Lambda$ is finite and the event $\{N=0\}$ has probability $\exp(-c)>0$, this yields positive mass at the lower boundary $\ell$.
+From the construction \eqref{eq:constructmaxid}, $\bm Z$ can be interpreted as the componentwise maximum over a finite number $N$ of independent events, where $N$ follows the Poisson distribution with mean $c$.
+To simulate the max-id vector $\bm Z$, we first sample $N\sim{\rm Poisson}(c)$, then conditionally generate $\bm X_1,\ldots,\bm X_N$ independently from $H$, and finally set $\bm Z=\max(\bm X_1,\ldots,\bm X_N,\bm l)$.
+As $\Lambda$ is finite and the event $\{N=0\}$ has probability $\exp(-c)>0$, this yields positive mass at the lower boundary $\bm l$.
 In practice, this singularity is rather a nuisance than a relevant model feature, and we may restrict $c$ to the range $[c_0,\infty)$ with a relatively large value of $c_0>0$, to ensure that $\exp(-c)\approx 0$.
 Once a parametric model for $H$ has been chosen, the additional parameter $c$ refines the tail behavior of $G$ as compared to that of $H$ and adds flexibility.
 Consider the distribution $F=G_{c,H}^{1/m}$ of the original observations, for some fixed $m>0$.
 Using \eqref{eq:tailFn},